Tarka Line: Community rail

 The Tarka Line is named after the otter in Henry Williamson's book Tarka the Otter which is set in the area.
 It is one of the railway lines supported by the Devon and Cornwall Rail Partnership, an organisation formed in 1991 to promote railway services in the area.
 The line is promoted by many means such as regular timetable and scenic line guides, as well as leaflets highlighting leisure opportunities such as walking or visiting country pubs.

 The Tarka Line rail ale trail was launched in 2002, the first of several such schemes which encourages rail travellers to visit pubs near the line.
-The trail originally covered 16 pubs, and the number has risen and fallen over the years, but in 2020 is 11 pubs.
-There are three pubs in Exeter and five in Barnstaple, with one each at Lapford, Portsmouth Arms, and Umberleigh.
-10 stamps collected in the Rail Ale Trail leaflet entitle the participant to claim special Tarka Line Rail Trail souvenir tour shirt.
+The trail originally covered 16 pubs and 11 in 2020; the number has risen and fallen over the years.
+There are three pubs in Exeter and five in Barnstaple, with one each at Lapford, Portsmouth Arms and Umberleigh.
+Ten stamps, collected in the Rail Ale Trail leaflet, entitle the participant to claim special Tarka Line Rail Trail souvenir tour shirt.

-Wessex Trains covered Class 150 2-car DMU number 150241 in coloured pictures promoting the line and named The Tarka Belle.
-It is still in service with Great Western Railway (Formerly First Great Western) but is no longer in that livery.